spiceai/docs/spiceaidocs/docs/features/federated-queries/index.md

 pagination_next: null
 ---

-Spice provides a powerful federated query feature that allows you to join and combine data from multiple data sources and perform complex queries.
-This feature enables you to leverage the full potential of your data by aggregating and analyzing information wherever it is stored.

-Spice supports federated query across databases (PostgreSQL, MySQL, etc.), data warehouses (Databricks, Snowflake, BigQuery, etc.), and data lakes (S3, MinIO, etc.).
-See [Data Connectors](/components/data-connectors/index.md) for the full list of supported sources.
+Spice supports federated queries, enabling you to join and combine data from multiple sources, including databases (PostgreSQL, MySQL), data warehouses (Databricks, Snowflake, BigQuery), and data lakes (S3, MinIO).
+For a full list of supported sources, see [Data Connectors](/components/data-connectors/index.md).

 ### Getting Started

-To get started with federated queries using Spice, follow these steps:
+To start using federated queries in Spice, follow these steps:

 **Step 1.** Install Spice by following the [installation instructions](/getting-started/index.md).

-**Step 2.** Clone the [Spice Quickstarts repo](https://github.com/spiceai/quickstarts) and navigate to the `federation` directory.
+**Step 2.** Clone the Spice Quickstarts repository and navigate to the `federation` directory.

 ```bash
 git clone https://github.com/spiceai/quickstarts.git